Supporting your Thyroid is Easy… or is it?

 In my experience, I’ve seen great results in people who use vegan options and in people who use glandular options.

-My personal experience suggests that the supplements which contain thyroid glandulars are slightly more powerful than formulations which do not, just as an FYI.
+My personal experience suggests that the supplements which contain thyroid glandulars are slightly more powerful than formulations that do not, just as an FYI.

 #5.
 B vitamins should all be pre-methylated.